stepansnigirev/py-ws7/README.md

 pip install tornado
 ```

-To start the server you will need:
+To start the server, you will need:

 - Windows computer with High Finesse software installed and running
 - Python 2 or Python 3